Show All Answers

 Any landscape/yard waste not meeting the above requirements shall require a special pick up service.
 Special pick up can be arranged by calling Flood Brothers at 630-261-0400.

-The Village of Riverside has several methods of payment available.
-The cashier’s window at the Village Office accepts checks, cash, Discover, VISA or MasterCard.
-Payment via check can also be mailed via US Mail or placed in the silver drop box outside of the Town Hall.
+The Village accepts checks, Discover, Mastercard or VISA.
+When the Village Office is open to the public, cash payments are also accepted.
+Payment via check can be mailed via US Mail or placed in the silver drop box outside of the Township Hall.

-- Bringing in the renewal form and payment to the Village Hall Monday - Friday, 8 a.m. - 4:30 p.m.
+- Bring in the renewal form and payment to the Village Office, Monday - Friday, 8 a.m. - 4:30 p.m.
+The ongoing COVID-19 Pandemic may impact this option.
+Please call the office at 708-447-2700 before coming in.

-- Dropping off renewal form with payment in the silver drop box located outside of the Village Hall (stickers will again be mailed back to you)
+- Drop off the renewal form with payment in the silver drop box located outside of the Township Hall (stickers will be mailed to you)

-- Mailing in renewal form with payment (stickers will be mailed back to you)
+- Mail in the renewal form with payment (stickers will be mailed to you)

 Automatic withdrawals from your checking or savings account can be set up for the payment of your utility bill.
 The application is available at the front desk of the Village Office or here.